-The problems with the DuinoMite mostly involve the external I/O connector.
-The original Maximite has twenty I/O pins that could be used for inputs and outputs.
-They were easy to use and had few restrictions.
+The main problem with the DuinoMite involves Olimex's claim that it has twenty or more general purpose I/O pins.
+The original Maximite (that the DuinoMite cloned) had twenty I/O pins that could be used for inputs and outputs (the Colour Maximite has forty) and they were easy to use and had few restrictions.
 The DuinoMite however has made a mess of this area with many I/O pins being used for double duty and have additional circuitry attached to them that hinders their use as an input or output.

-Olimex promote the board as having 20 or more I/O pins but the truth is that the only way you can use all of them is by giving up the use of the micro SD card, the video output (both VGA and composite) and other features.
+The truth is that the only way you can use all twenty of the I/O pins is by giving up the use of the micro SD card, the video output (both VGA and composite) and other features.
 For all the pins to operate as both input and outputs (same as on the Maximite) you would also need to modify the board by removing components and/or cutting tracks.

 So, if you are happy with this the DuinoMite makes a great monochrome Maximite computer at an unbeatable price.

 DuinoMite MMBasic is my port of my MMBasic to the DuinoMite.
 It is compatible with the same version running on the Maximite and includes all the advanced features of MMBasic such as optional line numbers, the full screen editor and defined subroutines/functions.

 As far as the hardware is concerned, when running on the DuinoMite, MMBasic supports:

 - Ten I/O pins that work normally (as on the Maximite).
 These are 1 to 4 and 13 to 18.